jt-ziolo/TypeScriptDataStructuresAndAlgorithms/README.md

 ## Data Structures

-_Note:_ Certain data structures such as Queues and Stacks are implemented using JavaScript's array type (`Array<>` in TypeScript), which is a dynamic array.
-The Array entries in the tables below reflects this.
+_Note:_ Certain data structures (e.g. Queues and Stacks) are implemented using JavaScript's array type (`Array<>` in TypeScript), which is implemented as a dynamic array.

 **Worst-Case Time Complexity**
 | Data Structure | Access | Search | Insert | Remove |